Airtable-Labs/airtable-tableau-wdc/README.md

 ```

 For additional information and notes, including a mapping of Airtable field types to Tableau column data types and roles you can expect to experience, visit the [NOTES.md file in this repo](NOTES.md)
+* As of November 15, 2022, any Airtable user can use the Metadata API using Personal Access Tokens.
+Read the announcement [here](https://community.airtable.com/t/new-beta-new-api-authentication-methods-endpoints-and-public-api-docs/52714) and [create a personal access token](https://airtable.com/create/tokens) with access to your base(s) with `data.records:read` and `schema.bases:read` scopes.
-* Note that the Metadata API is currently available to Airtable Enterprise customers.
-Customers on other plans can request Metadata API access [here](https://airtable.com/shrWl6yu8cI8C5Dh3).
+* ~~Note that the Metadata API is currently available to Airtable Enterprise customers.
+Customers on other plans can request Metadata API access [here](https://airtable.com/shrWl6yu8cI8C5Dh3)~~.

 ----